Book a Free Trial Lesson

 Learning to read music, play scales, and develop intonation.
 Unlike instruments with frets or keys, violin requires students to train their ear to find the right pitch, which is a skill that deepens their overall musicianship.

-Playing Music They Love
+Music They Love

 Classical, folk, fiddle, film scores, pop, or whatever catches your child's ear.
 Violin is one of the most versatile instruments in music, and lessons are shaped by what your child wants to play.